BinaryMuse/embedded-jetty-test/README.md

 By using a `FourOhFourHandler` as the last item in the `HandlerList` for the server, we can effectively catch any URI that was not handled already and generate a 404 for it.

+### Serving servlet for shutting down the server

+By visiting `/servlets/shutdown`, the server can be shut down.
+This demonstrates the ability for servlets to interact with the main server object.